silentoplayz/Windows-Random-Desktop-Wallpaper-Changer/README.md

 ## Script Does Not Run
 - **Check Execution Policy**: Ensure your PowerShell execution policy allows script execution.
 Run `Get-ExecutionPolicy` in PowerShell.
 If it's restricted, change it with `Set-ExecutionPolicy RemoteSigned`.
+- **Run as Administrator**: Sometimes, running PowerShell as an administrator can resolve script execution issues.
 - **Verify PowerShell Version**: This script requires PowerShell 5.1 or later.
 Check your version with `$PSVersionTable.PSVersion`.
+- **Restart PowerShell**: After making changes to the system or script, restart PowerShell to ensure all changes are applied.

 ## Wallpaper Does Not Change
 - **Check Image Folder Path**: Ensure the `$folderPath` in the script correctly points to your image folder.